meownix/vim-peekaboo/README.md

     - Pressing `<leader>bwd` or `<F10>` in normal mode will wipe out the diff window's buffers.
 This is designed to close the side-by-side diff window created by Fugitive and wipe the buffers.
+* `:PeekabooDiff` displays changes made side by side on an unsaved file.